damourChris/PlutoCLI.jl/README.md

 # PlutoCLI

 PlutoCLI is a simple command-line interface for starting Pluto.jl notebooks.
-It provides an easy way to manage and run your Pluto.jl notebooks from the command line, enhancing your productivity and workflow.
+It provides an easy way to manage and run your Pluto.jl notebooks from the command line.
+It is written in Julia using Comonicon.jl

 ## Table of Contents
 - [PlutoCLI](#plutocli)